 If you’re having trouble finding the problem with your rejected claim, ask your insurance provider what’s missing from the report.

 The first thing you need to do if your claim was denied is find out why.
-If your claim was denied, your insurance company will send a letter with an explanation about the denied claim, and why it was denied.
+If your claim was denied, your insurance company will send a letter with an explanation.
+This letter explains which claim is denied, and why it was denied.
 Finding out why the claim was denied before you appeal the claim will also let you know if there was a filing or clerical mistake by your claims agent.
-It’s also important that you understand why the claim was denied so that your insurance company will review the appeal more quickly.
-Ask your insurance company how they prefer to go about their appeal process to ensure you are reimbursed in a tactful manner.
+It’s also important that you understand why the claim was denied.
+This way, your insurance company can review the appeal more quickly.
+Ask your insurance company how they prefer to go about their appeal process.
+This ensures you are reimbursed in a tactful manner.

 Be sure to check that your claim was made in your network and that you haven’t gone over any of your limits.
 In the future, be sure to double check that all healthcare visits are within your network and coverage.
 If you have gone over your limit, you can negotiate an out-of-pocket payment plan with your insurance company.